fengsim/FENGSim-Dev/README.md

 The old product optimization is mainly done in the research & development stage and it is really difficult and very slow to considers the above problems.
 We need 500 years to Mars !!!

 ![old research way](images/dt1.png)

+**The Technologies for Digital  Twin**

-The followings are the core technologies used in Digital Twins and you could find all of them from open source technologies, :-).
+The followings are the technologies used in Digital Twins and you could find all of them from open source technologies, :-).

 - CAD, CAE, CAM and CAI,
 - the coupling of system simulation and physical field simulation,